mapbox/leaflet-image/README.md

 __For Leaflet >= 1.0.0__: You must set `renderer: L.canvas()` for any layer that
   you want included in the generated image.
 You can also set this by setting [`preferCanvas: true`](http://leafletjs.com/reference-1.0.0.html#map-prefercanvas) in your map's options.

+## Plugins that will _not_ work with leaflet-image

+* Leaflet.label: will not work because it uses HTML to display labels.

 ### Usage